 Coaches who use motor learning as a starting point notice two major differences in practice:

 - They work with a new set of exercises.
-Exercises with a poor transfer (eg stops and rowing with squared blades) are no longer used.
+Exercises with a poor transfer (eg Pause paddling and rowing with Squared blades) are no longer used.
 They are replaced by new exercises that make use of motor learning.
 The type of exercise, whether the exercise is classical or motorial, is indicated in the exercise topics of this app.

 - They use a different approach for presenting the exercises.
 Less attention is paid to the rower's cognitive understanding of an exercise.
 The coach places greater emphasis on experiential learning, using the rower's sensory skills (focus on...) and motor skills (differential approach).
 The rower learns to collect feedback on the correct execution.